 An Ayurvedic shower ritual is based on the Ayurvedic practice of Abhyanga.
 This shower ritual is a warming massage with oil, followed by a rinse.
 We can perform it as part of panchakarma or can use it as a daily practice.
 Couple this with the link to the Sanskrit word sneha, which means both ‘oil’ and ‘love’, and the Abhyanga practice is a wonderful act of self-care.

-The benefits of this type of massage are many: it improves circulation, releases muscle tension, helps to relax your body (and mind), all of which help you get a better night’s sleep at the end of the day and softer, smoother skin.
+There are many benefits of this type of massage: it improves circulation, releases muscle tension and helps to relax your body (and mind), all of which help you get a better night’s sleep at the end of the day and softer, smoother skin.

 In Ayurveda, the skin is treated as seven layers of tissue called dhatus.
 As you progress through the layers, each is more concentrated and life-giving.
 For ‘sneha’ to reach the deepest layer, oil should be massaged into the body for 800 matras (roughly 5 minutes).
 For the entire body, you may need 15 minutes.

-What we love about incorporating this ritual into your day, is that you are effectively giving yourself a massage – every day.
-Traditionally sesame oil (don’t use toasted oil from your kitchen!) is the base oil for this massage, but you can also use sweet almond oil or your favourite base oil.
-Then just add a few drops of any essential oil you like.
-We like eucalyptus, lemon myrtle and citrus in the mornings and lavender or frankincense at night.
+What we love about incorporating this ritual into your day is that you are effectively giving yourself a massage – every day.
+Sesame oil (don’t use toasted oil from your kitchen!) is traditionally the base oil for this massage, but you can also use sweet almond oil or your favourite base oil.
+Then just add a few drops of any essential oil you wish.
+We like eucalyptus, lemon myrtle and citrus in the mornings, and lavender or frankincense at night.